drshahizan/Python_EDA/README.md

 | ExploriPy | - Performs statistical testing.<br>- Column type-wise distribution: Continuous, Categorical<br>- Covers info about missing values, data statistics, correlation etc. |[🌐](https://pypi.org/project/ExploriPy/) | [:octocat:](https://github.com/exploripy/exploripy) |

 ## Big data EDA
+Big Data refers to the vast and complex datasets that exceed the capabilities of traditional data processing tools.
+It is characterized by the three V's: volume (large amounts of data), velocity (rapid data generation), and variety (different data types).
+Exploratory Data Analysis (EDA), on the other hand, is a data analysis approach that involves summarizing, visualizing, and understanding the key characteristics of a dataset to uncover insights and patterns.
+In the context of Big Data, EDA plays a crucial role in making the data more manageable by identifying relevant subsets, trends, and anomalies, enabling data scientists to extract meaningful information and inform decision-making processes.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/Python_EDA/issues) for any improvements, suggestions or errors in the content.